threeve/SGF-Tools/Readme.md

 ## Version history

 * 1.3.5:
-	* Added # moves & games to the Spotlight importer
+	* Added calculated # moves, # games, & Collection attrs

 * 1.3.4:
 	* Changed the Spotlight importer to only store the first PC (place) property.